CZ-NIC/pyoidc/doc/examples/rp.rst

 Issuer discovery
 ----------------

-OIDC uses `webfinger`_ to to do the OP discovery.
+OIDC uses `webfinger`_ to do the OP discovery.
 In very general terms this means that the user that accesses the RP provides an identifier.
 There are a number of different syntaxes that this identifier can adhere to.
-The most common is probably the e-mail address syntax.
-It's something that looks like an e-mail address (local@domain) but is not necessarily one.
+The most common is probably the email address syntax.
+It looks like an email address (local@domain) but is not necessarily one.

 .. _webfinger: http://tools.ietf.org/html/rfc7033